DaifMoe/7GUIs-CRUD-App/README.md

 # 7 GUI's CRUD App
 Built using React JS and JSON Server REST API
+This app is an employee tracker for companies it allows for them to add an employee, edit exisitng employees, delete employees, and lastly view their details.
+A great full-stack challenge.

 ## Please Read The Description Behind This Project
 ## Read More About The 7 GUI's here: https://eugenkiss.github.io/7guis/tasks